-Group A streptococcus bacteria are spread by contact with saliva or mucus from the mouth, nose or throat of an infected person who may or may not have symptoms.
+Group A streptococcus bacteria spread by contact with saliva or mucus from the mouth, nose or throat of an infected person.
+The infected person may or may not have symptoms.
 When an infected person coughs or sneezes, the bacteria spread through droplets in the air.
-You can become infected when you breathe in these droplets or touch objects contaminated with them.
-The bacteria can also be spread through close personal contact such as kissing, or sharing drinking cups, forks, spoons or cigarettes.
+You can become infected when you breathe in these droplets, touch objects contaminated with them, and then touch your eyes or mucous membranes or put your hands in your mouth.
+The bacteria can also spread through close personal contact.
+For example, kissing or sharing drinking cups, forks, spoons or cigarettes.

 Those at highest risk of getting it from an infected person are:

-- people who sleep in the same room; or
+- People who sleep in the same room as the infected person

 How can necrotizing fasciitis be prevented?

 There is no vaccine to prevent group A streptococcal infections.
-Antibiotics are recommended for close contacts of cases of necrotizing fasciitis caused by group A streptococcus (for example, people living in the same household).
+Antibiotics are recommended if you have close contact with someone who has necrotizing fasciitis caused by group A streptococcus (for example, if you live in the same household).
 Since this severe form of streptococcal infection can progress so rapidly, the best approach is to get medical attention as soon as symptoms occur.
 Remember, an important clue to this disease is very severe pain at the site of a wound.